weakish/weakish.github.com/dive-into/exceptions.md

-# Exceptions and Union Type
+# Exception and Union Type

 Java has checked exception, which is essentially union type.